John-hack321/encription_on_chat_app/README.md

     ZACHARIAH ABDI        SCS3/147352/2023
 ```

-A standalone terminal-based one-on-one chat application written in C.
+A client-server terminal-based one-on-one chat application written in C.
 Built as Assignment 1 for the Networks and Distributed Programming course (SCS3304).

-This is **iteration 1 — standalone (non client-server)**.
-Two users share one machine.
+This is **iteration 2 — client-server architecture**.
+Multiple users can connect simultaneously
-Each user logs in, sends and reads messages, then logs out.
-The next user logs in and
+from different machines.
+The server handles client connections, message routing, and user management.
-sees their inbox.
-No sockets, no network layer — persistence is handled entirely through
+Communication happens over TCP sockets, while persistence is maintained through flat text files
-flat text files as required by the course.
+as required by the course.

 ---